How to Measure Your Tennis Grip Size

 Using A Ruler

-If instead you’re trying to buy a tennis racquet online and don’t have the chance to physically hold the grip, measuring the size of your hand using a tape measure or ruler is a great way to find your tennis grip size.
+If instead you’re trying to buy a tennis racket online and don’t have the chance to physically hold the grip, measuring the size of your hand using a tape measure or ruler is a great way to find your tennis grip size.
 To measure your grip size using a ruler, simply open your hand with your fingers fully extended and you’ll see predominantly two large lines running almost horizontally across the palm of your hand.
 Align the end of your ruler or measuring tape with the bottom lateral crease and measure to the tip of your ring finger.

 What if I can’t find the right tennis grip size?

 If you can’t quite find the right size and you think you might be between sizes, we’d always recommend choosing a smaller grip size.
-It’s much easier to increase the size of a tennis grip and it is to decrease.
+It’s much easier to increase the size of a tennis grip than it is to decrease.

 Increasing the size of a tennis grip can simply involve using a tennis overgrip, which are typically 1/16 of an inch in thickness.
 It’s actually quite common for players to buy a size down anyway and add an overgrip as it often provides a little extra padding to the handle and makes it more comfortable to play with.
 In some cases, you could even increase the grip size by an 1/8 of an inch by having a heat shrink sleeve added to the grip.